spotlightpa/poor-richard/content/news/2022-01-03-SPLLEGFEED.md

 # Attend or watch a meeting

 The Legislative Reapportionment Commission will hold four meetings the week of Jan.
-3 to accept feedback on the maps, both in-person and virtually.
+3 to accept feedback on the maps, both in person and virtually.
 Additional meetings will be held on Jan.
 14 and 15.

 <b>Thursday, Jan.
 6 from 3–5 p.m.:</b> Speaker signups are closed for this meeting.